GeorgBraun/swagger2-express-sequelize/docs/tut3-add-swagger-ui.md

-# Beginner's Tutorial - Step 3: Add Swagger UI
+# Beginner's Tutorial - Part 3: Add Swagger UI

 Add Swagger UI Express: This allows you to exercise the API without running the Swagger Editor Server